A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Preliminaries

-\textbf{Traffic Signals}, commonly in the form of traffic lights, serves as mechanisms for regulating traffic flows at intersections.
-They determine when specific traffic movements are permitted or required to stop, guaranteeing the safe and efficient movement of both vehicles and pedestrians.
-The standard components include red, green, and yellow lights.

-\textbf{Phases} describes the distinct operations of a signalized intersection, equipped with multiple lanes for incoming and outgoing roads.
+\begin{itemize} \item \textbf{Approaches} refer to the road segments or lanes directing traffic into or out of an intersection, specifying the distinct directions from which road users approach or depart.
+In a typical intersection, there are four incoming approaches, namely North, South, West, and East.
+Accordingly, there are outgoing approaches on which vehicles can leave the intersections. \item \textbf{Traffic Movement} describes the various ways in which road users navigate through an intersection.
+Each movement corresponds to a specific path or direction a vehicle, pedestrian, or cyclist can take within the intersection.
+Some examples of traffic movements include a left turn, right turn, through movement, or U-turn. \item \textbf{Traffic Signals}, commonly known as traffic lights, serves as mechanisms for regulating traffic flows at intersections.
+They determine when specific traffic movements are permitted or required to stop, guaranteeing the safe and efficient movement of vehicles and pedestrians.
+The standard components include red, green, and yellow lights. \item \textbf{Phases} describes the distinct operations of a signalized intersection, equipped with multiple lanes for incoming and outgoing roads.
 Each phase represents a specific combination of traffic movements.
 Phases are identified as ``in conflict'' when simultaneous assignment is not feasible, often due to intersecting traffic movements.
-A traffic signal controller is responsible for assigning non-conflicting phase sequences to optimize the long-term objective function.
-We direct readers to consult Figure 3 in~\cite{wei2019survey} for illustrative examples depicting both non-conflicting and conflicting phases, as well as commonly used phases.

-\textbf{Green Time}, also referred to as the duration of the green phase, designates the period during which traffic can safely pass through the intersection.
+A signal controller is responsible for assigning non-conflicting phase sequences to optimize the long-term objective function.
+We direct readers to~\cite{wei2019survey} for illustrative examples depicting both non-conflicting and conflicting phases, and commonly used phases. \item \textbf{Green Time}, also referred to as the duration of the green phase, designates the period during which traffic can safely pass through the intersection.
 The actual duration of this phase is determined by the traffic conditions in the studied area and the space available for vehicles waiting in the queues.
 To ensure the safety of vehicles and pedestrians, it is critical to minimize travel time and simultaneously prevent any skipping of the green phase.
 Therefore, there is often a minimum green time associated to an intersection.